iOS Project Setup

 Xcode Build Settings

-- Build Phases → Link Binary With Libraries
+- Link static library: Build Phases → Link Binary With Libraries → add

 Bridging Header

-The bridging header (Blinc-Bridging-Header.h) declares the C FFI functions:
+The bridging header (Blinc-Bridging-Header.h) declares the C FFI surface Swift uses to call Rust:

 // Context lifecycle